lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 | 5     | ML-KEM-1024   | 1568       | 3168       | 2592       | 32     |
 {: #tab-strengths title="Mapping between NIST Security Level, ML-KEM parameter set, and sizes in bytes"}

-# ML-KEM CMS Enveloped-Data Example
+# ML-KEM CMS Authenticated-Enveloped-Data Example

 This example shows the establishment of an AES-128 content-encryption key using: